LNG Terminal DCF Financial Model (2026 Excel)

 • Debt Service Coverage Ratio (DSCR): Assesses debt repayment capacity.

-• Payback Period: Time to recover initial investment.
+• Payback Period: Time to recover the initial investment.

-Benefits Of A 20-Year Model for an LNG Terminal
+Benefits Of A 20-Year DCF Model for an LNG Terminal

 It provides a comprehensive, long-term perspective essential for a capital-intensive project.
 It’s not just about short-term viability; it’s about projecting returns over the entire operational life of the asset.
 This extended time horizon is crucial for capturing the terminal’s full revenue potential, which typically comes from long-term, take-or-pay contracts.
 It allows investors and lenders to confidently assess the project’s ability to service debt, provide a return on equity, and manage risks over several economic cycles.